-- We want clients to go to as many 12-step meetings as possible on weekends.
-Clients find their own way with the help of their peers and their friends from 12-step meetings. - Some clients may have chores at THP on weekends. - One Saturday morning each month all clients must stay on-property to clean their home. - Phase and Transition clients may earn passes to stay out overnight on weekends.
+- We want participants to go to as many 12-step meetings as possible on weekends.
+Participants find their own way with the help of their peers and their friends from 12-step meetings. - Some participants may have chores at THP on weekends. - One Saturday morning each month, all participants must stay on-property to clean their home. - Phase and Transition participants may earn passes to stay out overnight on weekends.